Necmttn/OpenSourceReactApps/README.md

 * iOS & Android Apps (based on react-native)
 * a Desktop App based on NW or based on Electron
 * a Website App in any browser (based on react)

+### This project uses libraries and tools like:
+* es6 syntax and babel
+* react for the Website App and Desktop App,
+* react-native for the iOS & Android Apps
+* NW to package the Desktop App
+* Electron to package the Desktop App
+* flux to organize the data flow management
+* css-loader to integrate the styles in the builds
+* grunt to create the builds
+* webpack to help during the development phase with hot reloading